 Remember, bathrooms are built around tubs.
 Can you even get it out of the bathroom or through the front door at all?
 If not, it will need to be cut in half.
 Even if you can maneuver it through the house to the outside, you'll still need to dispose of it properly.

-Add up the cost of the new tub, a tilesetter, a plumber, and a host of other "unknowns" you may run into, and that simple idea of replacing your tub could end up costing thousands of dollars - and that's what makes refinishing the most cost-effective alternative to replacement.
+Add up the cost of the new tub, a tilesetter, a plumber, and a host of other "unknowns" you may run into, and that simple idea of replacing your tub could end up costing thousands of dollars - and that's what makes refinishing more cost-effective.

 Preparation is the Foundation!

-Successful refinishing greatly depends on how well the surface is prepared before the actual refinishing takes place, and preparation steps differ depending on the type of surface (porcelain vs. cultured marble vs. fiberglass) being refinished.
+Successful refinishing greatly depends on how well the surface is prepared before the actual refinishing takes place, and preparation steps differ depending on the type of surface being refinished (porcelain vs. cultured marble vs. fiberglass).

 All surfaces must be thoroughly cleaned and repaired first as the foundational step.
 On porcelain, we use an acid to etch the surface.
 On cultured marble and fiberglass, we use a wet/dry sandpaper to "rough up" the surface so our product has something to adhere to.
 All areas not being refinished are completely protected by drop cloths, plastic, and masking paper.